apacheignite/documentation/sql/distributed-dml.md

 [/block]
 When building a new (non primitive binary) key on **MERGE** or **INSERT**, newly built object must have a hash code for correct data layout and keys distribution among nodes.
 If there's a class for the key, then result of invoking its `hashCode` method is used for its binary representation.
 It happens when `IgniteBinary#toBinary` is called - implicitly or explicitly.

 Also, when a `BinaryIdentityResolver` is set for a binary type in configuration as shown in [this section of Binary Marshaller doc](doc:binary-marshaller#changing-default-binary-equals-and-hash-code-behav), hash code is computed by its means regardless of the way binary object was created.

+But DML engine also computes hash code for binary objects created with `BinaryObjectBuilder` even when there's no `BinaryIdentityResolver` set for a binary type in configuration - it does so because in this case there's no way for a user to specify hash code to builder manually.x
+[block:callout]
+{
+  "type": "info"
+}
+[/block]

 [block:api-header]
 {